Charter and Bylaws

 5.5 Other Committees

-5.5.1 Permanent Committees: There shall be eleven permanent committees; Executive Committee, Steering Committee, Research Committee, Education Committee, Strategic Planning Committee, Nomination Committee, Finance Committee, Membership Committee, Central Congress Committee, Local Congress Committee, and Ethics and Disclosure Committee.
-With the exception of the Local Congress Committee, members of the permanent committees shall be nominated by the Executive Committee and the Council.
-All committee members shall abide by the APSR Conflict of Interest Policy outlined in Article 12.
+5.5.1 Permanent Committees: There are eleven permanent committees; Executive Committee, Steering Committee, Research Committee, Education Committee, Strategic Planning Committee, Nomination Committee, Finance Committee, Membership Committee, Central Congress Committee, Local Congress Committee, and Ethics and Disclosure Committee.
+With the exception of the Local Congress Committee, members nominated to join a permanent committee are approved by the Executive Committee and the Council.
+All committee members must abide by the APSR Conflict of Interest Policy outlined in Article 12.

-The terms of chairpersons for permanent committees shall be two years.
-With the exception of the chairperson of the Executive Committee, the terms of chairpersons for permanent committees may be extended for one further 2-year term if re-elected.
+With the exception of the chairpersons of the Executive Committee, the Strategic Planning Committee and the Nomination Committee, the terms of chairpersons for permanent committees may be renewed for one further 2-year term if re-elected.

-The Executive Committee shall decide whether a committee, such as the Strategic Planning Committee, would benefit from an extended term of its chairpersonship due to the committee's need for continuity and corporate memory.
-In this case, the chairperson shall be invited to extend their term but under no obligation to do so.
+The Executive Committee decide whether a committee, such as the Strategic Planning Committee or Nomination Committee, would benefit from an extended term of its chairperson, either for their initial term or renewed term, due to the committee's need for continuity.
+In this case, the chairperson is invited to extend their term but under no obligation to do so.
+The Executive Committee will decide the length of the extension before the extended period begins.

 1. Executive Committee: See Article 5.3.

-2. Steering Committee: The Executive Committee shall empower the Steering Committee to direct and conduct the general activities and business of the Society and to report its activity to the Executive Committee.
-The Steering Committee shall consist of the following members: President, Immediate Past President, President-Elect, Secretary General, Treasurer, and APSR Executive Manager as a non-voting member.
+2. Steering Committee: The Executive Committee empowers the Steering Committee to direct and conduct the general activities and business of the Society and to report its activity to the Executive Committee.
+The Steering Committee consists of the following members: President, Immediate Past President, President-Elect, Secretary General, Treasurer, and APSR Executive Manager as a non-voting member.

-3. Research Committee: The Research Committee shall supervise the scientific activities of the Society and promote research.
+3. Research Committee: The Research Committee supervises the scientific activities of the Society and promote research.
 The Committee may highlight and publicise specific areas of needed research, develop and recommend research awards and fellowships, and develop application guidelines.
-The Chairperson of the Research Committee shall also serve on the Central Congress Committee.
-The Committee shall advocate for funding of respiratory research in the region.
+The Committee advocates for funding of respiratory research in the region.

-5. Strategic Planning Committee: The Strategic Planning Committee shall be part of the Executive Committee.
-It shall consist of the President, Immediate Past President, President-Elect, Secretary General, and other members who can make a significant long-term contribution to the APSR.
-The Committee shall advise the Executive Committee on matters affecting the long-term viability of the Society and its relationship with national and international societies.
-The Committee shall be responsible for developing initial Memoranda of Understanding (MOU) for en bloc membership of potential en bloc member societies and renewing existing MOUs.
+5. Strategic Planning Committee: The Strategic Planning Committee (SPC) is part of the Executive Committee.
+It consists of the President, Immediate Past President, President-Elect, Secretary General, and other members who can make a significant long-term contribution to the APSR.
+The SPC has the role of a think-tank at the senior and supervisory level of the APSR.
+Thus, the SPC is usually composed of invited committee members who were previous leaders of the APSR, to retain their invaluable wisdom and advice that would be most beneficial to the APSR.
+The SPC advises the Executive Committee on matters affecting the long-term viability of the Society and its relationship with national and international societies.
+The SPC is responsible for developing initial Memoranda of Understanding (MOU) for en bloc membership of potential en bloc member societies and renewing existing MOUs.

-6. Nomination Committee: The Nomination Committee shall recommend candidates for the position of Editor in Chief of Respirology, to the Executive Committee.
-The Nomination Committee shall consist of two Past Presidents, the Chairperson of Strategic Planning Committee, one representative from Member Countries/Societies, and one representative from the Council.
+6. Nomination Committee: The Nomination Committee recommends candidates for the position of Editor in Chief of Respirology, to the Executive Committee.
+The Nomination Committee consists of two Past Presidents, the Chairperson of Strategic Planning Committee, one representative from Member Countries/Societies, and one representative from the Council.
+Members of the Nomination Committee should not participate in the discussion if they are a candidate for the position.

-7. Membership Committee: The Membership Committee shall consider membership applications, and approve or decline them.
-The Membership Committee shall strive to increase membership of the Society.
+7. Membership Committee: The Membership Committee considers membership applications, and approve or decline them.
+The Membership Committee strives to increase membership of the Society.

-8. Finance Committee: The Finance Committee shall be in charge of reviewing the proper financial conduct of the affairs of the Society and shall also be expected to promote fund-raising activities to contribute to the stability of the Society.
+8. Finance Committee: The Finance Committee is in charge of reviewing the proper financial conduct of the affairs of the Society and is also expected to promote fund-raising activities to contribute to the stability of the Society.

 9. Central Congress Committee: see Article 7.3